appledora/appledora/README.md

 </p>

 This readme was done because I am bored and obsessed.
+If you liked my profile, you can :star2: the repo and to use this template you can fork it and mod.

 ## My handles
  [<img src="https://img.shields.io/badge/nazia_tasnim-211e1b?style=for-the-badge&logo=LINKEDIN&logoColor=8a2be2">](https://www.linkedin.com/in/nazia-tasnim-3b377a190/)  [<img src="https://img.shields.io/badge/appledora-211e1b?style=for-the-badge&logo=stackoverflow&logoColor=8a2be2">](https://stackoverflow.com/users/https://stackoverflow.com/users/11551168/appledora)